PardhuKonakanchi/AutomatedLipReader/README.md

 # Data Preprocessing

 #The preprocessing of the data went through several stages and was the primarly bulk of the project writing.
 Initially the videos were just converted to images and properly split to be sent to the model.
 After realizing this including unnecessary resources the model is training on, we decided to run the program through facial segmentation to exclude the background.
 Furthermore we decided to use lip segmentation which increased accuracy on average 5%.
 However, the preprocessing through lip segmentation was computationally expensive, taking hours to process through all the videos.
-For the goal of immediate lip reading in real life scenarios, facial recognition provides a better compromise without sacrificing too much accuracy.
-However, it was hard to test this differences once we realized the overall issue with our dataset as outlined earlier.
+While lip segmentation is more accurate, for the goal of immediate lip reading in real life scenarios, facial recognition provides a better compromise without sacrificing too much accuracy.
+To utilize the LSTM we also batched the phonemes in 20 frame segments to capture the average time of lip movement.

 # Training Model

 #We wanted convolutional neural networks to have accurate image recognition but due to low initial accuracy decided to implement primarily LSTMs.
 This was because they could use previous frame memory and recognize overall movement of the lip to determine phoneme classification much more accuractely than single frame image analysis.
+You can find the specific construction and parameters of our model in our model file.
+We implemented the "Adam" optimizer and "categorical cross entropy" for our loss function.

 # Files